 The first step is for the PI to determine if the study is minimal risk or greater than minimal risk.
 The type of review is based on risk – minimal risk or greater than minimal risk – to the study participants.
 If the study qualifies for exemption, an Exempt Status Application is to be completed and submitted to the IRB office.
 If the study qualifies for expedited review an Expedited Review Application is to be completed and submitted to the IRB office.
 If the study is greater than minimal risk a Convened Committee Review Application is to be completed and submitted to the IRB office.
 Researchers are encouraged to call or email the firstname.lastname@example.org if guidance is needed.

 IRB meeting dates and submission deadlines are posted online.
-Typically, the deadline date for new submissions is the 1st Wednesday of the month and the IRB meets on the 4th Wednesday of the month.
+In general, applications for convened IRB review are due on the 2nd Wednesday of each month prior to the meeting; the IRB is scheduled to meet on the 1st Wednesday of each month.
 Both dates are subject to change.
-We do not have deadlines for the submission of exempt and expedited new studies; they are reviewed in the IRB office in the order of receipt.
+Submission deadlines do not exist for submission of exempt and expedited new studies; they are reviewed in the IRB office in the order of receipt.

 The original signed hard copy documents are to be submitted to the IRB office.
 They can be sent by interdepartmental mail or dropped of at the IRB office.
-To help facilitate and expedite the review process, the documents should also be emailed to Ida Rego, the IRB Administrator.
+To help facilitate and expedite the review process, the documents may be emailed to the CHAIRBOffice@challiance.org.

 Yes, all research team members must complete human subject training.
 CHA defines “research team members” as people who contribute to the design, conduct, or reporting of a research study, have direct contact with study participants, contribute to the research in a substantive way, have contact with a study participant’s identifiable data or biological samples (e.g., tissue, blood, urine, plasma, saliva), or uses participants’ personal information.
 Please refer to the research education webpage for more information.